getdirty75/asymetrics/src/articles/malong-outernational-charanga-selection.md

 Direct links: [Soundcloud](https://soundcloud.com/the-asymetrics/malong-outernational-charanga) / [Youtube](https://www.youtube.com/watch?v=gVUA3BV5BY8)

-### A quick vinyl selection of Cuban music influence throughout the African diaspora in the 1960's to 80's...
+### A vinyl selection of Cuban influenced tunes from the African diaspora in the 1960's to 80's...

-Echoes of Charanga, Pachanga, Guaguanco, Mambo, Rumba, Salsa & much more... from less expected places like Congo, Haiti, or Guadeloupe among many !
+Echoes of Charanga, Pachanga, Guaguanco, Mambo, Rumba & much more...
+The radiance of Cuban music throughout Africa and the Caribbean left an incredible mosaic of sounds that still resonates today.
+This is a combo of some of my favorite tunes to dance to !

 ### Put your headphones on and get sweaty...